harperreed/node-ifttt-mqtt-bridge/functions/README.md

 ## Usage

-Once you deploy you will get a URL
+Once you deploy you will get a URL: `https://us-central1-mqtttest.cloudfunctions.net/post_message`

+You can use this url to send a topic and payload to the MQTT:

+`curl https://us-central1-mqtttest.cloudfunctions.net/post_message -d "topic=IFTTT/goodnight" -d "payload=on" -d "api_key=apikey"`

+response:

+`payload posted sent!`

+You can send any topic or payload you want.

+For instance:

+`curl https://us-central1-mqtttest.cloudfunctions.net/post_message -d "topic=IFTTT/goodnight" -d "payload=on" -d "api_key=apikey"`

+### IFTTT

+You can put this into IFTTT Webhooks :